Coffee Machines vs Coffee Capsules. Do coffee capsule or coffee pod machines offer real value?

 While not strictly part of “ease of use”, one additional difference is noise level.
 Coffee capsule machines are quitter than bean-to-cup automatic machines because they do not grind the beans.
 The grinding action does have a higher sound output.

-As to maintenance, both types of coffee machine can go wrong – any machine with high pressure and near boiling water operations will be a challenge to the engineering community!
+As to maintenance, as Aquaspresso will tell you, both types of coffee machine can go wrong – any machine with high pressure and near boiling water operations will be a challenge to the engineering community!
 As the bean-to-cup coffee machine has more moving parts, I’d say they probably need more servicing than a coffee capsule machine.
 So be preapred for that.

 My choice for ease of use: Coffee capsule machines